B4M36ESW – Efficient Software

 Example of exam test

-Time limit for both parts is 60 minutes.
+Time limit for both parts together is 60 minutes.

 Lectures